 Those changes seem to stick around after you've lost muscle, and could be why it's easier to regain it.
 Science hasn’t completely caught up, but it’s very interesting to think about how your body does this all on its own!

-Regardless of how it happens, what we do know is this: Once you gain muscle, you can regain it much more quickly.
+What we do know is this: Once you gain muscle, you can regain it much more quickly.

 How Long Does It Take to Regain Muscle?